gilmore-lab/protocols/Calibrate-Monitor.md

 ##MRI

+Projector calibration should be run every time the projector screen, lightbulb or projector PC are changed.

 ### Prepare scan room

 All mirrors and the projector screen have marks on the floor indicating their proper position.